makkus/inaugurate/README.rst

    curl https://inaugurate.sh | bash -s -- frecklecute --help

 As mentioned, *inaugurate* also executes the application once it's installed, which is why the ``--help`` option is provided in this example.
-This behaviour can be turned off, if needed:
+This behaviour (among others) can be turned off, if needed, with the help of an environment variable:

 .. code-block:: console